bartekprtc/rito/README.md

 ### Detailed build guide

 Rito uses cmake as a build system.
-It can be built with gcc-13 on Linux and with msvc on Windows.
+It can be built with gcc or clang on Linux and with msvc on Windows.
 It depends on Poco library (with SSL).
 For details, see [Building Rito](https://github.com/bartekprtc/rito/wiki/Building-Rito) wiki page.

 ## Usage
 Rito can be either installed on the system, or integrated within cmake project.
 See [Using Rito](https://github.com/bartekprtc/rito/wiki/Using-Rito) wiki page for more information on how to use the library and [Docs](https://github.com/bartekprtc/rito/wiki/Docs) wiki page for some brief overview of classes.